While it’s one of the less divisive topics in cycling, finding the right pedals for you can make a big difference to

 Rob is a fan of flat pedals but highlights the importance of the right pedal and shoe combination to give you a lower feeling on the bike and more feedback from the terrain.

-You can get your foot off a flat pedal easily to dab it down if needed on a turn or when riding in the wet, and if you’re riding jumps or in bike parks, you can alter your foot placement to adjust your balance.
+You can get your foot off a flat pedal easily to dab it down if needed on a turn or when riding in the wet.
+If you’re riding jumps or in bike parks, you can alter your foot placement to adjust your balance.

 On the negative side, Rob points out that pedalling can be less efficient and it’s harder to pedal powerfully through rough terrain when riding flats.
 Your feet can get bumped off the pedals too and a spiky pedal hitting your shins is, he says, ridiculously painful.

 Tom, meanwhile, mostly uses clipless pedals.
 He likes the security they offer on descents, the power transfer and the consistency of foot placement.
 But setting out on technical terrain or clipping in on a descent can be more tricky, he says.

 While double-sided mountain bike pedals are designed to offer lots of mud clearance, they can still clog up with mud or stones in bad conditions, affecting the pedal’s engagement mechanism.